wisskirchenj/editor/README.md

 So for Mac-users, after cloning use the gradle task `gradlew installDist` to install a runnable project.
 This will install your project (at least for IntelliJ Idea) in a subfolder of the project directory.
-You can find the executable bash-script then hier:
+You can find the executable bash-script then in:
 > $project_dir/build/install/editor/bin/editor

 You need to `cd` there now from a MacOS terminal and just run above script.
 It is _not_ possible to run the application from